-Human beings deserve at least the same consideration as web browsers.
+Human beings deserve the same - if not more - consideration as web browsers.
 Roughly one-in-eight people in the United States has a disability.
-If the definition is expanded to include those who are only moderately impaired, that number jumps to nearly one-in-five.
+If the definition is expanded to include those who are moderately impaired, that number jumps to nearly one-in-five.
 Failure to accommodate such a large audience limits the positive impact a website can have on your business.

 Other Benefits of Accessibility

-Good planning is a fundamental component of building high quality, usable websites.
+Good planning is key to building high quality, usable websites.
 It requires thoughtfulness and good processes.
 Planning your UX and design work around accessibility raises the bar for detail in your work.
-The result of this increased diligence is a website that performs well for humans and robots alike.
-(Yes, we care about robots, too.)
+Increased diligence ensures your website performs well for humans and robots alike.

 The same details that can inform a screen reader or other assistive technologies are also helpful for the search engine robots that crawl and index your site.
-According to Google Webmaster Central Blog, sites that are accessible are more easily indexed by the Google search engines which can lead to better matches and higher rankings.
-Google has been saying this exact thing for over ten years now.
+According to Google Webmaster Central Blog, accessible sites are more easily indexed by the Google search engines which can lead to better matches and higher rankings.
+Google has emphasized this fact for more than a decade.

-Further, many of the things we do to make a website more accessible for users with impairments also help other users.
-Larger fonts, better contrast, and many other fundamental accessibility principles serve to make a site more usable for everyone.
+Many of the things we do to make a website more accessible for users with impairments also help other users.
+Larger fonts, better contrast

-It's important to note before we start talking about legal regulations is that I am not a lawyer.
-Any decisions you make to implement anything less than full compliance with all of the regulations described below (and those that aren't described below) come with risk and should be run by your legal team.
-They are infinitely more qualified to assess the risk and consequences of failure to comply with these regulations.
+Quick disclaimer: I am not a lawyer.
+Decisions you make to implement anything less than full compliance with all of the regulations described below (and those omitted) come with risk and should involve your legal team.
+They are appropriately qualified to assess the risk and consequences of failure to comply with these regulations.
 "You could be sued" is not just a scary sales tactic.

-If you are based in or doing significant business in the European Union you need be aware of the proposed European Accessibility Act and possibly the Web and Mobile Accessibility Directive.
-Some EU member countries will have additional regulations on top of that.
+If you are based in or doing significant business in the European Union (EU), you need be aware of the proposed European Accessibility Act and possibly the Web and Mobile Accessibility Directive.
+Some EU member countries will have additional regulations.
 The United Kingdom, for example, has The Equality Act of 2010.

-Doing business in Canada?
-Make sure you are up to speed on the Canadian Human Rights Act and the Policy on Communications and Federal Identity.
+And if you do business in Canada, make sure you are aware of the Canadian Human Rights Act and the Policy on Communications and Federal Identity.
 Many other countries have their own individual regulations as well.

 WCAG 1.0 and 2.0 will largely guide you to the same place, but WCAG 2.0 has more easily measured heuristics.
 A website that conforms with WCAG 1.0 will likely conform with WCAG 2.0.
 All sites that conform with WCAG 2.0 will conform with WCAG 1.0.
-Where the two differ is in how they organize the guidelines.
+The difference between the two lies in how they organize the guidelines.
 Quoting the W3C website: